-Candidates with a criminal conviction, bankruptcy, or other potentially dangerous or embarrassing event in their past may attempt to hide this information from you.
+Identity Checks prevent candidates with a criminal conviction, bankruptcy, or other potentially dangerous or embarrassing event in their past to attempt to hide this information from you.

 They may use a false name, date of birth, address, or social security number.
 This is why you may want to have each candidate’s identity verified before you continue with the interview process, especially if you are hiring for upper management or for a position that will work with large amounts of money.